Palacio de Longoria

 The building is now the headquarters of the Spanish Society of Authors and Publishers, in the Malasaña district.
 The Society is an institution whose function is to defend writers and publishers by overseeing the rights for the reproduction, distribution and public transmission of literary, musical, theatrical, cinematographical and audiovisual works.

 After finding the building, I tried to find more information online and was amazed that the building isn’t on any tourism sites, nor is it offered as part of any packaged tours of the city.
-Then I found out that for-profit tours are not welcome in the building, so there are no tourism companies that can offer the location.
-BUT, they welcome individual and not-for-profit groups for free tours, though you do have to arrange this in advance.
+The management of the building welcomes individual and not-for-profit groups for free tours, though you do have to arrange this in advance.
 WELL WORTH IT!

 You can find a slideshow of images of the building HERE.